diogocgi/SEC-with-Binary-Hamming-Codes/README.md

 ### Encoder

-The encoding process is described by the formula:
+The encoding process of a message is described by the formula:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![f3]